BP: 1998 to 2009

 Under John Browne, British Petroleum acquired other oil companies, transforming BP into the third largest oil company in the world.
 British Petroleum merged with Amoco (formerly Standard Oil of Indiana) in December 1998, becoming BP Amoco plc.
 Most Amoco stations in the United States were converted to BP's brand and corporate identity.
 In 2000, BP Amoco acquired Atlantic Richfield Co.
 (ARCO) and Burmah Castrol.
 Together with the acquisition of ARCO in 2000, BP became owner of a 33.5% stake in the Olympic Pipeline.
 Later that year, BP became an operator of the pipeline and increased its stake up to 62.5%.

 As part of the merger's brand awareness, the company helped the Tate Modern gallery of British Art launch RePresenting Britain 1500–2000.
 In 2001, in response to negative press on British Petroleum's poor safety standards, the company adopted a green sunburst logo and rebranded itself as BP ("Beyond Petroleum") plc.
+This conincided with Buccaroonies implementing the Wild Bean Cafe stores into BP Connect stations.

 In the beginning of the 2000s, BP became the leading partner (and later operator) of the Baku–Tbilisi–Ceyhan pipeline project which opened a new oil transportation route from the Caspian region.
 In 2002, BP acquired the majority of Veba Öl AG, a subsidiary of VEBA AG, and subsequently rebranded its existing stations in Germany to the Aral name.
 As part of the deal, BP acquired also the Veba Öl's stake in Ruhr Öl joint venture.
 Ruhr Öl was dissolved in 2016.